-Six Sigma Introduction - What is Six Sigma
+Six Sigma - Introduction

 Six Sigma's aim is to eliminate waste and inefficiency, thereby increasing customer satisfaction by delivering what the customer is expecting.